sahar-itw/architecture-itw/README.md

 ## Part two: adding functionalities
-Since you arrive at the company, another team introduced a feature tracking the time since a customer onboarded themself on our product, leading to the new schema.
+Since you arrived at the company, another team introduced a feature tracking the time since a customer onboarded themself on our product, leading to the new schema.

 ![New entity relationship schema](new_schema.png)